SINTEF-9012/Leaflet.MapPaint/README.md

 This library is developed in context of the [BRIDGE](http://www.bridgeproject.eu/en) project.

+The icons are from the [material design icons](https://github.com/google/material-design-icons) project.

 ### Licence

 The source code of this library is licenced under the MIT License.